cnbbooks/lfe-manual/src/docs/comments.md

    ...))

 ;;; The functions in this section are utility in nature, supporting others in ;;; the module.
-More details on their intended use cases are availale here:
+More details on their intended use cases are available here:
 ;;; * https://some.url/

 (defun utility-function ()